Casyfill/tinyCLUI/README.md

 ```

 ## Dependencies
-script is designed for python 2.7 and requies nothing but `sys` module
+script is designed for python 2.7 and requies nothing but `os` module

 ## Example